Documentation

 Do symlinks survive git clone?

 Yes.
 Git tracks symlinks as part of the repository.
 When someone clones your project, the symlinks are recreated.
 If any symlinks break (e.g., after a framework restructuring), run cuite link to refresh them.
+Note: hooks/ and commands/ are real directories with per-file symlinks inside them, so your custom hooks and commands are also preserved.

 How do hooks resolve paths?